 Never ignore or minimize signs of self-harm or suicidal thoughts.
 If you see behavior that concerns you, talk to him about it or seek some professional support to address it.
 If he is talking about suicide or death, take it seriously and communicate your concerns.
 If you need assistance with this, you can reach out to 9-8-8, the National Suicide & Crisis Lifeline, to get direct support for yourself and him.

-Minimize His Feelings
+Don’t Minimize His Feelings

 Do not downplay his emotions.
-This usually comes in the form of “It’s not that bad” or “You’re overreacting”.
+This usually comes in the form of “It’s not that bad” or “You’re overreacting.”
 This can invalidate his emotions and deepen his sense of isolation and helplessness, making it less likely that he’ll open up or seek help.
 Instead, try to acknowledge that what he is experiencing is significant to him, and provide a safe space for him to talk about it without judgment.

-Offer Unsolicited Advice
+Don’t Offer Unsolicited Advice

 Try not to give advice or direction unless he asks for it.
 Sometimes it comes across as judgemental if it is unsolicited.
-Instead, try to communicate your own concern for him, and ask if he would like some help with things or to think through things together.
+Instead, try to communicate your own concern for him, and ask if he would like some help with things or to think things through together.
 This may open the door for him to open up, or realize he can trust you not to try and rescue him, but to hear him out.

-Be Non-Judgmental About Medication
+Don’t Be Judgmental About Medication

 If he’s taking medication, avoid expressing judgment around it, which only perpetuates and increases the stigma associated with accessing mental health treatment.
 Medication can be a crucial part of treatment for many men with depression, and your support is important.
 If you personally do not believe in taking medication, be aware that it is only your position, and your opinion on the matter does not warrant shaming someone for accessing treatment that is helping them.